madhurinaik3101/QuizApplication/README.md

 ## Overview

-QuizApplication is a lightweight and interactive quiz platform that allows users to test their knowledge through multiple-choice questions.
+Dynamic Quiz Platform is a lightweight and interactive quiz platform that allows users to test their knowledge through multiple-choice questions.
 The questions and answers are managed via JavaScript logic, while the user interface is structured with HTML and styled with CSS to provide an engaging user experience.

 ---